ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 The goals do not include:

   HTTP Message integrity:
-  : The digest mechanism described here do not cover the full HTTP message
+  : The digest mechanism described here does not cover the full HTTP message
     nor its semantic, as representation metadata are not included in the checksum.